tinacms/tina.io/content/blog/a-b-test-with-tina.md

 prev: content/blog/basics-of-graphql.md
 ---

-A/B testing is an important part of any site, it allows you to increase user engagement, reduce bounce rates, increase conversion rate and effectively create content.
+A/B testing is an essential part of any site.
+It allows you to increase user engagement, reduce bounce rates, increase conversion rate and effectively create content.

-Tina opens the ability to easily power any site A/B testing, allowing marketing teams to test content without the need for the development team, once it has been implemented.
+Tina opens the ability to easily power any site A/B testing, allowing marketing teams to test content without the need for the development team once it has been implemented.

 ## Create A/B testing with Tina.